-Any site cut material may be reused as structural supporting fill provided that it is free of all vegetation, deleterious matter, the maximum particle size is 3 inches, and a suitable percentage of fines will be generated to ensure a stable mixture.
+Any site cut material may be reused as structural supporting fill provided the maximum particle size is 6.0 inches, it is free of all demolition debris, and that a suitable amount of fines will be generated to ensure a stable mixture.

 Complete removal and cleaning of any undesirable materials and proper backfilling of depressions will be necessary to develop support for the proposed facilities.

 Widen all depressions as necessary to accommodate compaction equipment and provide a level base for placing any fill.
 All fills shall be properly moistened and compacted as specified in the section on compaction and moisture recommendations.

 All subbase fill required to bring the structure areas up to subgrade elevation should be placed in horizontal lifts not exceeding 6.0 inches compacted thickness or in horizontal lifts with thicknesses compatible with the compaction equipment utilized.

-Fill placement in wash areas, trench areas, or sloped topography should involve horizontal layers placed in 6-inch lifts; such that each successive lift is benched into the native site soils a minimum lateral distance of 5.0 feet.
+Fill placement in wash areas or sloped topography should involve horizontal layers placed in 6inch lifts, such that each successive lift is benched into the native site soils a minimum lateral distance of 5.0 feet.